Sakura Kinomoto: Relationships

-In contrast to the distant Syaoran Li who keeps off his distance from people related to magic, Sakura becomes attached to her math teacher Kaho Mizuki.
-This sort of attraction is not specified to be the cause of the magic or just how Sakura sees Mizuki.
-Although Sakura cares for her journey he is oblivious what disaster might the Clow cards give.
-Through her talks with Kerberos, Sakura becomes afraid that such disaster would be her loss of memories.
+In contrast to the distant Syaoran Li, who keeps off his distance from people related to magic, Sakura becomes attached to her math teacher Kaho Mizuki.
+Although Sakura cares about her journey, she is oblivious to what type of disaster the Clow Cards might cause.
+Through her talks with Kerberos, Sakura becomes afraid that such a disaster would be her loss of memories.
 Sakura is also unaware that Syaoran develops feelings for her rather but they become close when he aids her whenever she becomes concerned about how to solve her issues.
-Sakura herself also develops romantic feelings towards Sakura but her naivety makes her not understand her own feelings.
-However, the evolution of Sakura's magic and improvement of her staff solves as a symbolism of Sakura's growth.
+Sakura herself also develops romantic feelings towards Syaoran but her naivety makes her not understand her own feelings.
+However, the evolution of Sakura's magic and the improvement of her staff solves as a symbol of Sakura's growth.
 Another major impact in her journey is how Sakura gains allies, most notably Yue, the true form of Clow's servant who had developed a human form, Yukito.
-Although Yue is devoted to Clow Reed, Sakura's kind heart causes him to choose her as second master.
+Although Yue is devoted to Clow Reed, Sakura's kind heart causes him to choose her as his second master.

 In the last chapters of the series, Sakura confesses her feelings towards Yukito.
-As Yukito was always aware of the young girl's feelings, he tries to help her but this gives her depression.
-However, Syaoran comforts Sakura in regards to her feelings she does not understand.
+As Yukito was always aware of the young girl's feelings, he tries to help her, but this gives her depression.
+However, Syaoran comforts Sakura in regard to her feelings, which she does not understand.
 Eriol, the reincarnation of Clow Reed, tests Sakura both in terms of magic and emotions.
-During the climax, Eriols performs his test by attacking Syaoran which causes a more aggressive feeling in Sakura not seen before.
-This helps Sakura realize that Syaoran is important in her life rather than their initial misrelationship which comes to the realization of the girl that Syaoran is the person she loves the most.
+During the climax, Eriol performs his test by attacking Syaoran which causes a more aggressive feeling in Sakura not seen before.
+This helps Sakura to realize that Syaoran is important in her life (in contrast to their initial bad relationship) and is the person she loves the most.
+The decision to have Sakura and Syaoran become a couple was popular amongst fans, with Nanase Ohkawa noting this in a February 2001 interview; saying that she was glad that the readers were happy that Sakura and Syaoran got together.
+However, Ohkawa dismissed potential concerns that this ending was chosen for heteronormative reasons, outright stating that Sakura loves him as a person in the first place and would still have fallen in love with him under different circumstances like greater difference in age or even the same gender.
+In the same interview she said that Sakura loves Tomoyo but not the same way she feels about Syaoran.